 Other thoughts are that I am thoroughly behind our beloved pastor in his position that he would not marry a homosexual "couple."
 I drew a parallel to Luther refusing to acknowledge or validate Henry VIII's divorce of Catherine of Aragon.
 In both cases the instrument of marriage becomes one not for procreation, but is perverted to recreation.
 (That is an over-simplification in Henry VIII's case, as he wanted a son and heir, yet he also changed wives like I change socks.)

-This is not to say that having sex with one's spouse should not be enjoyable and truly a form of recreation, in that we re-create ourselves; it is saying that a category of "relationship" (I have grown to dislike the overuse of that word) that defines itself solely in the nature of its romantic or sexual practice - sodomy in this case - is a category of absolutely no value at all.
+This is not to say that having sex with one's spouse should not be enjoyable and truly a form of recreation, in that we re-create ourselves; it is saying that a category of "relationship" (I have grown to dislike the overuse of that word) that defines itself solely in the nature of its sexual practice - sodomy in this case - is a category of absolutely no value at all.
 Recall the Lord's destruction of Sodom and Gomorrah?

 I have on the desk a stack of yellow Post-It Notes with various Bible verses written on them, and a hint of why I wrote them down.
 May as well list these here, see if anything interesting comes from it.